 Backing our services with HTTPS encryption ensures that you can securely connect to sites and enter your private information like credit card numbers without anyone intercepting your information.
 We’ll continue investing to make sure that our sites and services provide modern HTTPS by default, and we’ll help the rest of the web make the move to HTTPS too by providing tools and resources to all developers.

 Protecting you from risky sites, apps and ads across the web

 We built our Safe Browsing technology to protect web users from malware and phishing attempts by alerting users when they try to visit dangerous websites.
-Safe Browsing protects more than just Chrome users – to make the Internet safer for everyone, we made this technology free for other companies to use in their browsers, including Apple’s Safari and Mozilla’s Firefox.
-Today, more than 4 billion devices are protected by Safe Browsing.
-We also alert website owners when their sites have security flaws and offer free tools to help them quickly fix problems.
+Safe Browsing protects more than just Chrome users – to make the Internet safer for everyone, we made this technology available free of cost for other companies to use in their browsers, including Apple’s Safari and Mozilla’s Firefox.
+Today, more than four billion devices are protected by Safe Browsing.
+We also alert website owners when their sites have security flaws and offer free of charge tools to help them quickly fix problems.

 open-source privacy technologies